gpaux/Mediana/CaseStudy06.md

 The last `Criterion` object specifies the custom criterion which computes the probability of a significant treatment effect at Dose H and a significant treatment difference at Dose L or Dose M.

-## Clinical Scenario Evaluation
+## Perform Clinical Scenario Evaluation

-Using the data, analysis and evaluation models, the Clinical Scenario Evaluation can be performed:
+Using the data, analysis and evaluation models, simulation-based Clinical Scenario Evaluation is performed by calling the `CSE` function:

 {% highlight R %}
 # Simulation Parameters